 - Social problems

-Contact your health care professional if someone has difficulty performing everyday tasks or has other symptoms of apraxia after a stroke or brain injury.
+Contact your doctor if someone has difficulty performing everyday tasks or has other symptoms of apraxia after a stroke or brain injury.

-Reducing your risk for stroke and brain injury may help prevent conditions that lead to aphasia.
+Reducing your risk of stroke and brain injury may help prevent conditions that lead to aphasia.